Eugene Gorman: Military service

-During the First World War, Gorman enlisted in the Australian Imperial Force (AIF) on 4 September 1915.
+During the First World War, which began in August 1914, Gorman enlisted in the Australian Imperial Force (AIF) on 4 September 1915.
 After being commissioned in June 1916, Gorman served in Europe on the Western Front, arriving there in December 1916.
 He was posted to the 22nd Battalion, an infantry unit, and on 3 May 1917, during the Second Battle of Bullecourt, he led his company into battle, and despite being severely wounded, remained at his post until the company was relieved.
-For these actions, Gorman was awarded the Military Cross.
-The citation for the award read:
+For these actions, Gorman was awarded the Military Cross (MC), the citation for which reads:

 Gorman later reached the rank of captain in early 1919 before being discharged from the AIF in October 1919 upon his repatriation to Australia.
 He subsequently published a book about his experiences, titled With the Twenty-Second.

-During the Second World War, Gorman served alongside the Australian forces in the Middle East as an honorary commissioner to the Australian Comforts Fund.
+During the Second World War, which began in September 1939, Gorman served alongside the Australian forces in the Middle East as an honorary commissioner to the Australian Comforts Fund.
 He returned to Australia in 1942, and the following April was appointed to the Second Australian Imperial Force.
 Holding the substantive rank of colonel, he was appointed as a temporary brigadier and fulfilled the role of Chief Inspector of Army Administration, before being sent to the United Kingdom to command the AIF Reception Group, which was responsible for repatriating released prisoners of war back to Australia.
 After the war, he was transferred to the reserve list in November 1945.